 Systems engineers are in high demand.
 If you have the skills and interpersonal attributes needed to succeed in this fast-paced and multidisciplinary role, becoming one could be a good career move in any industry — especially considering current engineer salary trends.

-The most recent Robert Half Technology Salary Guide shows that the salary midpoint for a systems engineer is $101,000, depending on location, experience and other factors.
+According to the 2019 Robert Half Technology Salary Guide, the salary midpoint for a systems engineer is $103,000, depending on location, experience and other factors.

 This salary increase reflects the strong demand this year for technology professionals in general, and the need for software development expertise in particular.
 If you have additional skills in basic administration, Cisco networking, Linux/Unix, virtualization and Windows, you could be offered an even higher starting salary.